turboapps/docs/reference/command_line/import.md

       --wait-after-exit      Leave program open after exit
 ```

-The filetype must be specified when importing external files into the Turbo registry.
+The type must be specified when importing external configurations into the Turbo registry.

 ```
 svm           Turbo image